Timothy C. Hain, MD. •Page last modified: July 22, 2020

 - Medications that help people with obsessive compulsive disorder (such as the SSRI family) may be helpful.

-While we rarely send patients for conselling right now in our clinical practice, we do favor prescribing a simple SSRI (such as citalopram) and and a weak anxiety/sleep medication (such as klonazepam) for persons with acute and "catastrophic" tinnitus, as these people can be sleep deprived, anxious, miserable and depressed.
+In general, while we rarely send patients for conselling right now in our clinical practice, we do favor prescribing a simple SSRI (such as citalopram) and and a weak anxiety/sleep medication (such as klonazepam) for persons with acute and "catastrophic" tinnitus, as these people can be sleep deprived, anxious, miserable and depressed.
 This is aimed both at improving sleep and reducing anxiety, as both of these factors make tinnitus even worse.
 We aim to stop the medication in most in 3 months.

 Self Help: You might consider joining the American Tinnitus Association.
 (PO Box 5, Portland, OR 97207, 503-248-9985).
 However, if your tinnitus has been well "worked up", and there is nothing more to be done, it might be best to attempt to ignore it rather than focus more attention on it.
 Joining of these sorts of organizations intrinsically draws more attention to ones illness.